ahrimaz/next-movie-rater/README.md

 - User registration and user-specific ratings
 - Public viewing of all admin ratings
 - Shareable links for user profiles and individual movie ratings
+- User-friendly URLs with usernames instead of IDs

 Each user's ratings are associated with their account and displayed on their own page.
-Users can share their personal ratings via a shareable link.
+Users can share their personal ratings via a shareable link using their username instead of a complex ID.

 ## Recent Updates